junxit/us-congress-bills-119/metadata.md

 - 2025-06-03 — Placed on the Union Calendar, Calendar No. 96.
 - 2025-06-03 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 119-126.
 - 2025-06-03 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 119-126.
+- 2025-06-23 — Considered under suspension of the rules. (consideration: CR H2868-2869)
+- 2025-06-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2225.
+- 2025-06-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-06-23 — Mrs. Wagner moved to suspend the rules and pass the bill, as amended.
+- 2025-06-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H2868)
+- 2025-06-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H2868)